workshopdemos/zowe-python/Instructions.md

 ## Python conventions
 There are some things to know about writing Python.
 For our purposes, we want to keep in mind a couple of things:
 1. Python tracks code blocks using spaces or tabs.
 To be consistent, use one or the other but not both.
 This workshop uses tabs.
+If you have different indentation levels, you will get errors during the execution.
-2. Functions are defined as `def functionName():` All the commands in the function must be indented under the def block.
+2. Functions are defined as `def functionName(parameters):` All the commands in the function must be indented under the def block.
 3. In this example, we are using very basic error checking.
 There are more advanced methods not covered here.
-4. Python can be run as a script (as we are here) or interactively (great for testing/debugging)
+4. Python can be run as a script (as we are here) or interactively (great for testing/debugging).

 ## Our First Challenge
 We want to create a script to export information from Endevor.
 This could be a list of elements, systems, packages, etc.

 We want to export this information into Microsoft Excel.
 This is a binary document that has to be in a specific format for Excel to read it.
-There are various methods to get the data into Excel, including exporting screen captures, writing some Rexx to get the data into CSV or using the CSV Utility and transferring it to our desktop.
+There are various methods to get the data into Excel, including exporting screen captures, writing some Rexx to get the data into CSV or using Endevor's CSV Utility and transferring it to our desktop.

 When we decide on automating an action, we must look at ways to perform the action.
 Let's assume we want to:
 1. Run this off host